 Limits on unemployment time still apply during the Cap Gap period.
 Please continue to follow all OPT reporting requirements during the Cap Gap period.
 Please review maintaining your F-1 status while on OPT.

 If your H-1B or other change of status application is approved, you must notify ISS via the UB Global portal.
-Complete the "Change of Status Notification" e-form.
+Complete the "Request to End F-1 Status" e-form.

 U.S. Citizenship and Immigration Services (USCIS) requires an H-1B registration process for H-1B cap-subject petitions.